ArchboxDev/Discore-Selfbot/README.md

 Discore is a selfbot for discord that can do command and actions based on your response or other events

 Developed in C# with Visual Studio Made by xXBuilderBXx
+## Why should i use this?
+The bot is easy to use and requires no setup exept for a token file and Windows .net framework 2.6.1

+The bot combines a console and windows form that can communicate with each such as sending commands from the forum or getting certain information from a guild
 ## What does this bot do?
 - Windows form with guild and channel selector
 - Windows form with full logging of all guild chat | Guild blacklist